 When I started working in the controls industry 20 years ago, it was after a lifetime of tracking and trying new technology.
-New “stuff” tended to be my passion —from the first epoxy resin tennis racket to the first PCs with micro-channel architecture, to the world’s first laptop (the gigantic Compaq with the 4 inch amber screen).
+New “stuff” tended to be my passion —from the first epoxy resin tennis racket to the first PCs with microchannel architecture, to the world’s first laptop (the gigantic Compaq with the 4-inch amber screen).
 As a young man, I worked at the Sharper Image and sold the world’s first mountain bikes, bread makers, and even baby sound soothers.
-Even then, technology seemed to be the answer for everything.
+Even then, technology seemed to be the answer to everything.

 By the time I joined Echelon —a true IoT pioneer—, I was convinced that instrumenting the built environment was the tipping point that would change the world.
 I could envision buildings that automatically incorporated wheelchair controllers for actions like calling elevators initiating a fire alarm.
 At that time hospital wards were already using technology to lock doors when babies got separated from their moms.
 We were able to build smart environments so we could stop worrying about aging loved ones or make street lights smart enough to dim 5% during evening rush hour (imperceptible to drivers but helped with slowing traffic) commutes.